orbisgis/h2gis-geoserver/README.md

 ### Use

-Read the step by step tutorial avaible on the [WIKI page] (https://github.com/orbisgis/h2gis-gs/wiki)
+Read the step by step tutorial available on the [WIKI page] (https://github.com/orbisgis/h2gis-gs/wiki)